Atypical symptoms of Lyme disease: numbness, paresthesia and abdominal wall weakness

 “On the basis of the patient’s clinical features and seroreactivity, the final diagnosis was Lyme meningoradiculitis,” writes Reda.

 The patient improved with a 3-week course of intravenous ceftriaxone.
 Although her pain diminished over the next 4 weeks, she continued to have some residual problems.

 Four months after her initial treatment began, “her sensation and strength of the abdominal wall had increased such that she could contract the rectus abdominis muscles while standing,” Reda explains.
 “But she continued to have difficulty sitting up from the supine position.”

 “The weakness of the left foot had diminished, but she still had difficulty walking on the heel,” writes Reda.

-Editor’s note: The authors did not discuss the concerns some doctors have raised regarding a persistent infection.
+Editor’s note: It is fortunate that the doctors recognized the atypical symptoms of Lyme disease.
+The authors did not discuss the concerns some doctors have raised regarding a persistent infection.
 (There is no reliable test to rule out a persistent infection.)